Transforming trash into design objects is one of sustainable design’s strategies.

 In his Organico project, Philipp Hainke has mixed casein with lime and water, creating a glue to keep hemp fibres and shives in place.

 The resulting panels can be the starting point for several projects.
 For example, when mounted on a steel structure, they become the Halo chair, winner of the second prize at Salone Satellite Award.

 Jelly Joint candies glue

 This project is not really using waste, but it’s still very well responding to the Food as a Design Object brief.
-Philipp Hainke has experimented with gummy bear candies and noticed that they become extremely sticky ones heated.
+Philipp Hainke has experimented with gummy bear candies and noticed that they become extremely sticky once heated.
 So sticky that they would actually work as a glue!
-He therefore produced a bench for Salone Satellite using only gummy bears glue to assemble the pieces!
-And for the sake of the experiment, he used more glue than necessary, so the leftovers spilling out of the joints double as decoration!

-Despite being the first one that comes to mind, food waste is not the only type of waste generated by the food industry.
-And circular economy principles can be applied throughout, upcycling any unused material.
+Despite being the first that comes to mind, food waste is not the only type of waste generated by the food industry.
+And circular economy principles apply throughout.

 Kobe cowhide leather